Spotifyd/spotifyd/docs/src/config/File.md

 # Your Spotify account name.
 username = "username"

-# Your Spotify account password.
-password = "password"

 # A command that gets executed and can be used to
-# retrieve your password.
+# retrieve your account name.
-# The command should return the password on stdout.
+# The command should return the account name on stdout.
 #
-# This is an alternative to the `password` field.
+# This is an alternative to the `username` field.
 Both
 # can't be used simultaneously.
+username_cmd = "command_that_writes_username_to_stdout"

+# Your Spotify account password.
+password = "password"

+# This is the same as the `username_cmd` field but for the account password
 password_cmd = "command_that_writes_password_to_stdout"

 # If set to true, `spotifyd` tries to look up your